- Why the unicorn logo?

 We are a local NY company, headquartered in Mamaroneck, NY (Westchester).
 Women owned and operated.

-Why do we use plastic packaging?
-Is it BPA Free?
+Why do you use plastic packaging?

 Is Sorbabes gluten-free?